rparrett/combine-racers/README.md

 ## Track workflow

 - Create path on grid in inkscape (save this)
-- Jone all separate paths into one path
+- Join all separate paths into one path
 - Stroke path
 - Convert stroke to path (save this separately)
 - Import stroke path into blender